Police-App-FMI/Proiect-MDS/README.md

 - [Intl](https://pub.dev/packages/intl) - Internationalization and localization

 ## Explanation of Key Elements
-	- Real-time Message Updates: Listens for new messages and updates the chat interface 	  	  in real-time.
+- **Real-time Message Updates**: Listens for new messages and updates the chat interface in real-time.
-	- Emoji Picker: Allows users to select and insert emojis into their messages.
+- **Emoji Picker**: Allows users to select and insert emojis into their messages.
-	- Image Handling: Supports sending and displaying image messages, with base64 	  	  encoding/decoding.
+- **Image Handling**: Supports sending and displaying image messages, with base64 encoding/decoding.
-	- Message Editing and Deletion: Provides options to edit or delete messages through   	 	  dialog interactions.
+- **Message Editing and Deletion**: Provides options to edit or delete messages through dialog interactions.
-	- Responsive UI: Features a gradient background, rounded corners, and responsive 	  	  design elements to ensure a modern look.
+- **Responsive UI**: Features a gradient background, rounded corners, and responsive design elements to ensure a modern look.

 ### URL Error Screen